jonnjonnjo/Fitness-Planning/README.md

 ## How to Run?
 1. Clone this repository
 2. Checkout to develop branch
-3. run "npm i"
+3. run "composer install"
-4. run "composer install"
+4. run "npm i"
+5. run "php spark migrate:refresh"
+6. run "php spark db:seed UserSeeder"
-5. Open 2 different terminal, run "npm mix watch" in 1 terminal and run "php spark serve" in the other terminal
+7. Open 2 different terminal, run "npm mix watch" in 1 terminal and run "php spark serve" in the other terminal
-6. Don't forget to start the Mysqli server in XAMP
+8. Don't forget to start the Mysqli server in XAMP

 ## What is CodeIgniter?